bbessemer/phoenix/README.md

 Although I have published the source here, this is not quite an open-source project.
 You may use it for your own personal purposes, but you may not publish, for free or commercial purposes, anything written with it without my permission.
-You also may not use any fragments code contained here in another project.
+You also may not use any fragments of code contained here in another project.